-The program meets the requirements of this Key Element.
-The program provided evidence that it has systematic efforts and an ongoing comprehensive strategy in place to attract and retain a diverse student body, faculty, and supervisors.
-The program further demonstrated a climate of safety, respect, and appreciation for all learners including those from diverse, marginalized, and/or underserved communities, and has mechanisms in place for evaluating the climate and responding to any feedback regarding the climate.
+- The program has demonstrated systematic efforts and has an ongoing comprehensive strategy in place to attract and retain a diverse student body, faculty, and supervisors. - The program demonstrates a climate of safety, respect, and appreciation for all learners including those from diverse, marginalized, and/or underserved communities, and has mechanisms in place for evaluating the climate and responding to any feedback regarding the climate.